Marko Testing Library is not dependent on any test runner. However, it is

 For Jest to understand Marko templates you must first install the @marko/jest preset.
 This allows your Marko templates to be imported into your tests.

-To test components rendered in the client side, be sure to enable both the
+To test components rendered on the client-side, be sure to enable both the

 browser option and the preset and you are good to go!

-For testing components rendered server side we can omit the
+For testing components rendered on the server-side we can instead use

-A Jest configuration can also have multiple projects which we can use to create a combined configuration for server side tests, and browser side tests, like so:
+A Jest configuration can also have multiple projects which we can use to create a combined configuration for server-side tests, and client-side tests, like so:

 mocha you can simply run the following